radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 ![The drop-down list with **DB Timestamp** selected, in the Core Properties section of Configure Pipeline](Media/db-timestamp.jpg)

 After the DB Timestamp type has been selected, configure the properties in the Core Properties, Advanced Properties, and Event Contents.
-For properties common to all connectors, see [Common Properties](#Common-properties-for-all-Event-Listeners).
+For properties common to all event listeners, see [Common Properties](#Common-properties-for-all-Event-Listeners).

 ### Timestamp Column